European Badminton Circuit: History

 The competition series was founded in 1987 by the European Badminton Union as the European Grand Prix in order to bundle existing international tournaments into a European scoring system.
 In addition to awarding points for the EBU ranking, points were and are also awarded for the world ranking.
 After the first two years, in which the winner was chosen solely based on points, a final Masters tournament was held for three years to determine the EBU Circuit winners.
 Since the 1992/1993 season, the winners have again been determined based on points earned, and rankings are also awarded in the doubles disciplines.
 Since the 2007/2008 season, the tournament series has been called the BE Circuit.
 Depending on sponsorship, scheduling, and the ability to find a host, the circuit has in some years culminated in a final.
 There is the BE Junior Circuit for junior athletes.

 Prize money

 BWF International Challenge tournaments offers more than $20,000 prize money, while BWF International Series tournaments offers more than $8,000 prize money.
 BWF Future Series tournaments offers up to $8,000 of prize money.
-The distribution of prize mone differs on each tournament type.
+The distribution of prize money differs on each tournament type.
 BWF International Challenge tournaments rewards prize money for semifinalist for singles and only both finalist for doubles.
 BWF International Series tournaments offers prize money for finalist for singles and the doubles champion.
 BWF Future Series tournaments only distribute prize money to champions of singles and doubles.